deeplearninc/relaax/README.md

 ```

 * Dilated LSTM was added, wrt [FeUdal Networks for Hierarchical Reinforcement Learning](https://arxiv.org/abs/1703.01161).
-It uses memory granularity wrt to its cores.
-All LSTM units is divided into part by modulo operation.
+It uses memory granularity due to the division into cores.
+All LSTM units is divided into parts by simple modulo operation.
-This is represent a dilation when the further parts are updated less depending on their core number.
+This is represent a dilation when the far parts are updated less depending on their core number.
 It could be additionally configured via `yaml`, for ex.:
 ```yaml
 algorithm: